ShapeUP: Scalable Image-Conditioned 3D Editing: Experiments - Additional details

 \paragraph{Parts (30\%)} Adding, removing, or replacing discrete components of an object.
 This category tests the model's ability to perform localized structural modifications while preserving overall object coherence.
 Examples include adding accessories to characters (e.g., hats, bionic limbs), modifying vehicle components (e.g., spoilers), or altering furniture elements (e.g., cushions, handles).
 We specifically instruct the model to focus on medium to large-scale part modifications rather than small accessory changes, ensuring edits are visually significant.

 \paragraph{Global -- Deformation (30\%)} Modifying the overall shape, proportions, or stylistic representation of an object while maintaining its semantic identity.
 This category evaluates the model's capacity for holistic geometric transformations.
-Examples include stylization (e.g., converting to a blocky/Minecraft aesthetic, plush/doll appearance, low-poly style), or natural proportion changes (e.g., enlarging a character's head, making an object taller).
+Examples include stylization (e.g., converting to a blocky/Minecraft aesthetic), or natural proportion changes (e.g., enlarging a character's body part).

 \paragraph{Global -- Pose Change (30\%)} Altering the articulated pose or configuration of objects with movable parts.
 This category assesses the model's understanding of object kinematics and plausible configurations.
 Examples include character poses (e.g., raising arms, kneeling, sitting), mechanical state changes (e.g., opening a laptop, folding car mirrors), and equipment articulation (e.g., tilting a bulldozer blade).